 If all you can find is the logo in between the seat posts, that’s alright.
 Take measurements of your toilet and do one of two things.
 You can search online for places that sell your sized seat, or you can take it to your local hardware store and see if they can help you out.

 If you find a manufacturer’s label under your toilet tank lid, you should be able to search the manufacturer’s website for replacement parts.

 If you want the cheaper option, check the manufacturer’s website to get the name of your specialized toilet.
 Then search specialized plumbing stores to find an alternative.
 Putting it into a search engine should give you lots of options.

-European Toilet Seat
+European Toilet Seats/D-Shaped Toilet Seats

-Another possibility if you have a non-standard seat is that you have a European toilet seat.
+Another possibility, if you have a non-standard seat, is that you have a European toilet seat.